 Of my many eccentricities, none is as improbable as my involvement in tent pegging.
 Often referred to as equestrian skill-at-arms, the sport has a mounted cavalier riding at a full gallop across a timed course, on the flat and over jumps, using sword, sabre, and lance to smite a succession of ground and elevated targets.
 Yes, really.

-Military cavaliers have practiced tent pegging for more than two-and-a-half millennia, and it is one of only ten disciplines officially recognised by the FEI, the global governing body for Olympic and international equestrianism.
-I captain Canada's national team, and kept a blog of the recent International Championships.
+Military cavaliers have practised tent pegging for more than two-and-a-half millennia, and it is one of only ten disciplines officially recognised by the FEI, the global governing body for Olympic and international equestrianism.
+I captained Canada's national team, and kept a blog of my experiences at the sport’s International Championships.

 Like most tent peggers, I was introduced to the sport through service with a cavalry regiment.
 Seat a man on a horse, hand him a sword, and set him off at a gallop: any ability to resist tent pegging will immediately and forever abandon him.